 There is a twenty (20) year statute of limitations in Nevada criminal cases for prosecutors to press charges for the Nevada crime of sexual assault (NRS 200.366).
 And if the purported victim of the rape files a police report within 20 years of the alleged rape, then there is no statute of limitations -- the D.A. can press charges anytime.

-Currently Nevada lawmakers are considering Assembly Bill 142 (2019), which would eliminate any statute of limitations for bringing rape charges whenever the identity of the person accused of committing the crime is established by DNA evidence.
+UPDATE: Nevada lawmakers passed Assembly Bill 142 (2019), which eliminates any statute of limitations for bringing rape charges whenever the identity of the person accused of committing the crime is established by DNA evidence.
 This bill reflects the cultural climate of #MeToo and Time's Up.

 Nevada sexual assault definition